A Perspective on Regularization and Curvature: A global connection

-Choosing a regularization scheme for a Lagrangian fixes a section of the renormalization bundle.
-From Proposition \ref{equivs}, two regularization schemes for a Lagrangian lead to the same $\beta$-function if and only if they are gauge equivalent under the group $G(\A_+)$.
+As stated in Remark \ref{sections}, choosing a regularization scheme for a specified Lagrangian fixes a section of the renormalization bundle.
+The global connection $\omega$ means that these sections differ only by a gauge transform.
+From Proposition \ref{equivs}, if two sections that the same counterterm which has a well defined $\beta$-function, they are equivalent under gauge transformation.